Skip to contents

 Geocoding and reverse geocoding

-In this first example we will geocode a few addresses using the geo_lite() function:
+In this first example, we geocode a few addresses with geo_lite():

 library(tibble)